 A little about me and my research interests

 When I’m not working I’m invariably doing something physical activity or sport related.
 I try to practice what I preach which usually involves a combination of running, gym workouts, and cycling (I’m a self-confessed fair-weather cyclist though)!
-I also help out coaching my son’s junior rugby league team and every day share some physical activity with my four-legged friend, our English Pointer Rosie!
+Since 2009 I’ve also coached both of my sons’ junior rugby league teams (I retired in 2021!!), and every day share some physical activity with my four-legged friend, our English Pointer Rosie!
 She’s basically a pair of lungs on legs and can go forever, so she makes a great running partner!
 Being a Wigan boy I’m also a Wigan Warriors supporter which brings its fair share of ups and downs!

 Inaugural Professorial Lecture, 2015